 Are you considering taking a career break and diving into the unknown realm of travel using only your savings?
-Itching to change jobs and scenery?
+Itching start Working on the Go?
 Already on the road, funds are low, and you need to setup a basecamp and generate income to keep things moving?

 If so, check out these four websites for finding fun, exciting, and off the wall jobs that will take you tumbling across the globe!